 So now we can see how important it was to deny our ancestors lived cooperatively and lovingly and instead to delude ourselves they were savage brutes trying to reproduce their genes like other animals—because without that denial and that excuse we simply wouldn’t have been able to get by and live with ourselves throughout all that time!
 And we can also now see what an absolutely incredible relief it is to have the real reason for our corrupted condition and no longer have to carry on the charade of believing in a false excuse!
 And there is not only the relief of no longer having to lie like fools, this true understanding that we now have of the human condition allows every human to no longer have to live a defensive and retaliatory egocentric and aggressive existence.
 We can be transformed to living free of the human condition, which is a fabulous change that Tony Gowing describes in the next , and I will further describe in .
 So, there really is no comparison between the life we have had to live up to the present and what we now have on offer!!!

-Contemporary thinkers and recordists who have recognised the basic instinct vs intellect elements involved in producing the human condition, although not all have been sound and secure enough to admit we have cooperative and loving moral instincts
+PART 3 Contemporary thinkers who have recognised the basic instinct vs intellect elements involved in producing the human condition

 The main point about what has now been explained is that until science revealed the difference in the way genes and nerves work and by so doing made it possible to truthfully explain why we humans became competitive, aggressive and selfish (which, again, I’m suggesting is the explanation I presented in the previous video/essay), we had no choice other than to use the dishonest ‘savage instincts’ excuse for our divisive behaviour.
 This does raise the question that since these understandings of how genes and nerves work have been known for 160 years or so, why hasn’t the instinct vs intellect explanation I’ve given for the human condition been found before now—and why hasn’t science raced to acknowledge the all-important discovery?
 The reason it hasn’t been found is that almost all scientists, like virtually every other human, have been deeply committed to avoiding the unbearably confronting issue of the human condition (the terrifying question of why we are so corrupted and soul-destroyed) and habituated to using the ‘savage instincts’ excuse to defend themselves.
 I had to be thinking independently of prevailing scientific thought to be thinking truthfully enough about the human condition to solve it.
 And, in terms of having that understanding accepted by the scientific establishment, science has always been slow to move to a new paradigm of thinking, especially when the new paradigm is a more truthful one—a difficulty the playwright George Bernard Shaw recognised when he said that ‘All great truths begin as blasphemies.’
 You can learn much more about science’s entrenched denial of the human condition and about its extremely dangerous perpetuation of the savage instincts excuse in , and in .
 Indeed, Video/F. Essay 14 gives a very powerful description of all the dishonesty in science, and where that dishonesty has been taking us—which is straight to extinction!